Before You Begin

 Before you add a Microsoft Azure Compute account to Veeam Backup & Replication, check the following prerequisites:

-- If you plan to use an existing Azure AD application to access Microsoft Azure (at the Account Type step), consider the following:
+- If you plan to use an existing Microsoft Entra ID (formerly Azure Active Directory) application to access Microsoft Azure (at the Account Type step), consider the following:

-- Make sure that you already have an AD application.
+- Make sure that you already have a Microsoft Entra ID application.
 For more information on how to create it, see Microsoft Docs.
 Note that you do not need to configure redirect URI.

-- The AD application must have privileges listed in the Permissions section.
+- The Microsoft Entra ID application must have privileges listed in section Permissions.

 - Only subscriptions that belong to the selected tenant will be added.